IbrahimxHussain/React-App/README.md

-# Create a Quiz using AWS Amplify and Cognito (with CI/CD)
+# Creating a Quiz using AWS Amplify and Cognito (with CI/CD)

-This repository contains the commands and code used in [this YouTube video](https://youtu.be/ma1FA2be8Ac).

 ## Terminal Commands